-- Excavation Inspection To reduce the risk from landsliding, we recommend that the home be founded on underlying undeformed bedrock and that the foundation excavation be inspected by a licensed engineering geologist to confirm that no deformation is present, as well as to recognize any differing conditions that could affect the performance of the planned structure. - Geotechnical Investigation A design-level geotechnical engineering study should be conducted prior to construction to: (1) address soil conditions at the site for use in foundation design, site grading, and drainage; (2) provide recommendations regarding building design to reduce risk from seismic acceleration; and (3) evaluate stability of slopes at the site, including providing recommendations for reducing the risk of landsliding if the factors of safety are deemed unsuitable, based on the geologic characterizations provided in this report and site-specific geotechnical data.
+- Home Location and Excavation Inspection To reduce the risk from landsliding, we recommend that the proposed home location be moved at least 30 feet away from the presumed lateral shear location as shown on Figure 3C, and that the excavation for the home be inspected by a licensed engineering geologist to confirm that no deformation is present, as well as to recognize any differing conditions that could affect the performance of the planned structure.
+The proposed location for the septic system may also need to be moved slightly to the northeast to accommodate this new location.
+If the home footing is located over the excavation for test pit 1, or any prior percolation test pits, care should also be taken that the backfilled material is removed and/or replaced by structural fill, as noted below. - Geotechnical Investigation A design-level geotechnical engineering study should be conducted prior to construction to: (1) address soil conditions at the site for use in foundation design, site grading, and drainage; (2) provide recommendations regarding building design to reduce risk from seismic acceleration; and (3) evaluate stability of slopes at the site, including providing recommendations for reducing the risk of landsliding if the factors of safety are deemed unsuitable, based on the geologic characterizations provided in this report and site-specific geotechnical data.
 The stability evaluation should account for possible perched groundwater and seasonal fluctuations.
 It is our understanding that GSH is in the process of preparing a geotechnical report for the site.
 Our report should be provided to them to assist with their evaluation. - Excavation Backfill Considerations The test pits may be in areas where structures could subsequently be placed.
 However, backfill may not have been replaced in the test pits in compacted layers.
 The fill could settle with time and upon saturation.
 Should structures be located over an excavated area, no footings or structure should be founded over the excavations unless the backfill has been removed and replaced with structural fill, if the fill is to support a structure. - Availability of Report The report should be made available to architects, building contractors, and in the event of a future property sale, real estate agents and potential buyers.
 This report should be referenced for information on technical data only as interpreted from observations and not as a warranty of conditions throughout the site.
 The report should be submitted in its entirety, or referenced appropriately, as part of any document submittal to a government agency responsible for planning decisions or geologic review.
 Incomplete submittals void the professional seals and signatures we provide herein.
 Although this report and the data herein are the property of the client, the report format is the intellectual property of Western Geologic and should not be copied, used, or modified without express permission of the authors.